Exploring the winding lanes of the old town

 Hit the road

-Discover more of Germany on a road trip like us, if your unable to bring your own car or are flying into this lovely country give SIXT car hire a go.
-They cover all budgets and allow you to pick up and drop off at different destinations.
+Discover more of Germany on a road trip like us, if your unable to bring your own car or are flying into this lovely country give Rental Cars a go, as they search multiple well-known car hire brands for the best deals.

 Heppenheim to Frankfurt is only around 38 miles (60km).